 Spending on social infrastructure aids in social development and has the spill-over effect of enabling economic growth.
-The Western Cape Government (WCG) will spend 22.5 per cent (R49.174 million) of its infrastructure budget on social infrastructure (kindly note that the 22.5% is the commitment from WCG and not what the municipality will spend)
+The Western Cape Government (WCG) will spend 22.5 per cent (R49.174 million) of its infrastructure budget on social infrastructure.

 As displayed in the pie chart below, the WCG will be allocating 7.1 per cent of the budget (R15.430 million) towards education in the municipal area.
-Spending on education is crucial as it can serve to improve education outcomes and skills levels within a community and more importantly alleviate poverty through increased long-term income for individuals.
+Spending on education is crucial as it can serve to improve education outcomes and skills levels within a community, and more importantly alleviate poverty through increased long-term income for individuals.